Didier06/Introduction_IA/README.md

 ## Run a Notebook

+You can run the Jupyter notebooks in two different ways:

+**Option 1: Using an IDE (Recommended)**
+Open the project folder in **VS Code** or **Gravity**.
+Make sure you have the official **Jupyter extension** installed.
+You can then open any `.ipynb` file directly and execute the cells.
+(Don't forget to select your `.venv` as the Python kernel).

+**Option 2: Using the Command Line**
-Once the environment is activated and dependencies are installed:
+Once the environment is activated and dependencies are installed, you can launch the classic web interface:

 ```bash
 jupyter notebook